What Prayers (Duas) to Say During Fasting?

 We should fix a time when we are going to communicate with Allah.
 A heart-to-heart with your Rabb brings ultimate relief to the soul.
 So fasting may exhaust you but you still have the ability to talk to your Lord.
 Whether you are lying down, sitting, or busy with some work, a silent prayer to Allah is always an option.

-Here is a list of some essential Duas that may help you design a prayer routine for your fasts:
+Here is a list of some essential Duas for Ramadan that may help you design a prayer routine for your fasts:

 Dua for Opening Fast